traum-ferienwohnungen/barrelman/README.md

 Developed and used to keep service reachable via in-cluser URLs from multiple clusters.
 This is "hacked" by creating dummy services in cluster A pointing to node IPs and ports of cluster B.

+Currently the authentication towards the remote cluster is tightened to Google Kubernetes Engine clusters.

 ## Terms
 * remote(-cluster) is always the cluster who's nodes and services are being watched
 * local(-cluster) is always the cluster to manage services and endpoints in